 Professional collaborations has been established with local organizations throughout Latin America and Spain to develop comprehensive services based on the principles of Applied Behavior Analysis, including evaluations, intervention plans, professional development sessions, and research.

-In conjunction with local professionals, we offered one of the first 40-hour, applied behavior analyst training seminar to a group of 30 psychologists, teachers, neurologists and speech pathologists.
+In conjunction with local professionals, we offered one of the first 40-hour, applied behavior analyst training seminar to a group of 30 psychologists, teachers, neurologists and speech pathologists in Santiago, Chile.

 Throughout these and other Spanish-speaking countries, we provide

 the resources to conduct training workshops and provide on-going

 consultation to local preschools and schools that express interest in